 Our example comes from one of the forerunners of the excess volatility literature-Roll's (1984) seminal paper on frozen concentrate orange juice (FCOJ) futures prices and weather.
 His paper is unique and clever in that the fundamental information appears to be identifiable and exogenous.

-A critical aspect of this market is that the relevant oranges for FCOJ are produced in a relatively small region of Florida.
+A critical aspect of this market is that the relevant oranges for FCOJ are produced in a relatively

+1 For example, see Shiller (1981), Meese and Rogoff (1983), Black (1986), Campbell and Shiller (1987), Frankel small region of Florida.
 Thus, as Roll (1984) reasonably argues, the weather in this region should be a primary determinant of supply and thus of futures prices.
 Roll (1984, p.876) states that "weather is the most identifiable factor influencing FCOJ returns"; however, overall, he finds little explanatory power in the relation between FCOJ futures prices and weather.
 In his conclusion, Roll (1984, p.879) states that